Emergency Dental Services for the Cincinnati Area

 3. Are you swollen or bleeding at the site?

-There are certain symptoms that constitute a medical emergency and require you to visit the ER first: nausea, fever and/or vomiting.
-But if you don’t have any of these, an emergency dentist can help you fix the problem.
-If you believe that you have any kind of dental problem that is causing you immediate pain, then don’t hesitate to contact our office by calling 513.489.7800, or using our contact form.
+There are certain symptoms that constitute a medical emergency and require you to visit the ER first: nausea, fever, and/or vomiting.
+If you don’t have any of these, an emergency dentist can help you address the problem.
+If you believe you have any dental problem causing you immediate pain, don’t hesitate to contact our office by calling 513.489.7800 or using our contact form.